Alternative rock: Other trends

-Other trends of the 2000s

 American rock band Red Hot Chili Peppers entered a new-found popularity in 1999 after the release of their album Californication (1999), with continued success throughout the 2000s.
 Thirty Seconds to Mars experienced a notable rise in popularity during the latter half of the 2000s.

+2010–present

+Most references to alternative rock music in the United States in the 2010s are to the indie rock genre, a term that previously had limited usage on alternative rock channels and media.
+Some radio stations in the 2010s had changed formats outside of alternative rock music, but this is mostly motivated by conglomeration efforts coupled with advertisers seeking more Top 40/Top 100 stations for sales.
+While there have been conflicting opinions on the relevance of alternative rock to mainstream audiences beyond 2010, Dave Grohl commented on an article from the New York Daily News about the 2013 MTV Video Music Awards in August 2013, stating that rock is dead: "speak for yourself... rock seems pretty alive to me."

 Trends of the 2010s

-Contemporary mainstream alternative rock bands tend to fuse musical elements of hard rock, electronica, hip-hop, indie, and punk while placing emphasis on keyboards and guitar.
-In 2010s, British rock band Muse gained a worldwide recognition with their album The Resistance and Drones which won Grammy Awards.
-American alternative duo Twenty One Pilots blurs the lines between genres including hip hop, emo, rock, indie pop and reggae and has managed to break numerous records.
+Contemporary mainstream alternative rock bands tend to fuse musical elements of hard rock, electronica, hip hop, indie, and punk while placing emphasis on keyboards and guitar.
+In the 2010s, British rock band Muse gained a worldwide recognition with their album The Resistance and Drones which won Grammy Awards.

+American alternative duo Twenty One Pilots blurs between the lines of multiple genres including hip-hop, emo, rock, indie pop and reggae and has managed to break numerous records.
 They became the first alternative act to have two concurrent top five singles in the United States while their fourth studio album Blurryface (2015) was the first album in history to have every song receive at least a Gold certification from the Recording Industry Association of America.
 Twenty One Pilots also became the first rock act to have a song reach a billion streams on Spotify.
 Their breakout hit single "Stressed Out" was the twenty-fifth song to achieve the rare feat of at least one billion plays on the streaming platform.
 The milestone comes at a time when music genres represented on streaming platforms like Spotify are fairly homogeneous, being dominated by genres such as hip hop, EDM, and adult contemporary-styled pop.

 Alternative pop

-Alternative pop, or alt-pop, is a term used to describe pop music with broad commercial appeal that is made by figures outside the mainstream, or which is considered more original, challenging, or eclectic than traditional pop music.
-The Independent described alt-pop as "a home-made, personalised imitation of the mainstream that speaks far closer to actual teenage experience," and which is commonly characterized by a dark or downbeat emotional tone with lyrics about insecurity, regret, drugs, and anxiety.

-According to AllMusic, the alternative scene's “left-of-center pop” failed to experience mainstream success during the 1980s, although the UK alternative pop band Siouxsie and the Banshees saw success in that decade.
 Canadian singer Avril Lavigne's success in the early 2000s, including her hit single "Sk8er Boi", helped set the stage for a subsequent generation of female alt-pop singers.
-In the late '00s, American singer Santigold established herself as an "alternative pop hero" due to her apparent artistic conviction.
-In the early 2010s, American singer Lana Del Rey developed a "cult-like following" with her cinematic, beat-heavy alt-pop," which was characterized by an "alluring sadness and melodrama."
+In the late 2000s, American singer Santigold established herself as an "alternative pop hero" due to her apparent artistic conviction.

+In the early 2010s, American singer Lana Del Rey developed a "cult-like following" with her "cinematic, beat-heavy alt-pop", which was characterized by an "alluring sadness and melodrama".
 New Zealand alt-pop singer Lorde achieved global success in 2013 and 2014, topping charts and winning awards.
 In 2022, American singer Billie Eilish was credited with marking the "ascendence" of alternative pop in the mainstream with her dark, downbeat pop.